CamilleThHEIG/consuly/applicationProtocol/consulyProtocol.md

 ### Join a group

-LIST : client asks the server for the list of available groups

-SEND_LIST : server sends its avaialable group list

 JOIN <groupNumber> : client indicates it wants to join the group number <groupNumber>.
 Server will answer ERROR 3 if the group does not exist.

 VERIFY_PSSWD : the server asks the the client who sent the previous JOIN for the group password.